 Please take this stuff seriously.

-If you don’t know much about the GDPR, you can read my post on the GDPR for bloggers and online entrepreneurs and if you need help with your GDPR compliance you can check this out.
+If you don’t know much about the GDPR, maybe start by figuring out whether the GDPR applies to your blog in this post on our other blog.
+You can also read my post on the GDPR for bloggers and online entrepreneurs and if you need help with your GDPR compliance you can check this out.